-This at home Yoga workout is designed to bring you to a level from where you can continue the practice at home.
-It is suitable for those who are already practicing Yoga at home or who have been trained in Yoga practices to some extent.
-The beginner is advised to consult and practice under the guidance of a Yoga teacher, or a person competent to teach Yoga, before continuing the practice in one’s own at home.
+This at home Yoga workout is designed to bring you to a level where you can continue the practice at home.
+It is suitable for those already practicing Yoga at home or have been trained in Yoga practices to some extent.
+The beginner is advised to consult and practice under the guidance of a Yoga teacher or a person competent to teach Yoga before continuing the practice in one’s own at home.

 Structuring Your Daily at Home Yoga Workout

-The following group of the at home Yoga workout removes stiffness from the joints and helps the muscles to become flexible.
-Co-ordination between bones, muscles, joints, and ligaments improves so that they work naturally and spontaneously.
+The following group of the at home Yoga workouts removes stiffness from the joints and helps the muscles to become flexible.
+Coordination between bones, muscles, joints, and ligaments improves so that they work naturally and spontaneously.
 Problems in the knee joints, hip joints, ankle joints, shoulder joints, and wrist joints can all be remedied by these Asanas.
-It is excellent for those with rheumatism, arthritis, high blood pressure, heart problems, or other ailments, where vigorous exercise is not advised.
+It is excellent for those with rheumatism, arthritis, high blood pressure, heart problems, or other ailments where vigorous exercise is not advised.

 Exercise 1: Toe Bending

 Assume the base posture with legs stretched directly in front of the body.
 Place the hands on the floor by the side of the trunk.
 Lean backward, taking support on the straight arms.
 Become aware of the toes.